 English Bulldogs are gaining popularity by the day, and their silly personalities are likely the reason why.
 But this breed comes at a cost, and we’re not just talking about the up-front purchase price of a puppy – which can reach up to R10,000 alone.
 English Bulldogs are prone to a multitude of health problems, which means excess trips to the veterinarian and more medical bills than your average breed.
 English Bulldogs are at high risk for heart conditions, hip and elbow dysplasia, cancer, multiple eye problems, allergies, skin issues, and even hyperthermia (over-heating).
 Despite their health concerns, English Bulldogs live roughly 8-10 years, which means there’s a chance you’ll be stuck with veterinarian bills for quite a while.

 One of the most popular dogs in the world also happens to be one of the least healthy.
-It’s unfortunate, but true.
+It’s unfortunate but true.
 A well-bred German Shepherd can be difficult to find, and you’re likely to spend around R12 000 regardless of bloodline.
 Like the English Bulldog, German Shepherds require more than just the purchase price of the puppy.
 They are likely to have allergies, gastrointestinal ailments, bloat, cancer, Degenerative Myelopathy, and have hip and elbow dysplasia.
 In fact, their decreasing health is part of the reason for their decline in work fields such as police, military, and search and rescue.

 Just like their English cousins, French Bulldogs often have a multitude of ailments in just one specimen.
 Although their temperaments are typically wonderful, their physical health results in veterinarian bills that increase over time.

-While the Frenchie is still considered the healthiest of all the bull breeds, they do suffer from Von Willebrand’s Disease, which is a bleeding syndrome similar to Haemophilia in humans.
+While the Frenchie is still considered the healthiest of all the bully breeds, they do suffer from Von Willebrand’s Disease, which is a bleeding syndrome similar to Haemophilia in humans.
 The French Bulldogs suffer from thyroid problems, and due to their compacted airways they can struggle to regulate their temperature effectively, and this can be lethal for dogs within an hour.
 They are also prone to back and spinal diseases, patellar luxation, entropion and cherry eye.
 A French Bulldog puppy is also not a cheap purchase, so keep these costs in mind when considering your next pet.

 This Chinese breed is one of the oldest dog breeds in existence today, as confirmed by DNA tests studying these dogs and other breeds and their ancestors.
 Originally developed as a multi-purpose working dog, Chows have excelled at herding, hunting, guarding, and pulling.
 Due to the age of the breed, many changes have been made, some better than others.
 The breed is prone to certain health issues, such as multiple eye problems, cancer, diabetes, canine pemphigus, and autoimmune diseases.
-Not only do their health problems cause concern, their thick coats cannot go ignored.
-Not only are Chows more prone to having flea infestations (they will likely be infested before you realize they have fleas, because they are so hard to find in their coats), they need regular and frequent grooming to ensure they don’t get matted hair and infected skin.
+Not only do their health problems cause concern, but their thick coats also cannot go ignored.
+Not only are Chows more prone to having flea infestations (they will likely be infested before you realize they have fleas because they are so hard to find in their coats), they need regular and frequent grooming to ensure they don’t get matted hair and infected skin.
 With Chows, your overall cost will be the purchase price, the cost of grooming over the lifetime of the dog, and any health issues that may have popped up.

 Tibetan Mastiffs are large guardians, with thick coats and stubborn temperaments.
 While health issues don’t pop up as often in this breed, they are still there and are something to be aware of.
 Skin problems, allergies, eye conditions, hypothyroidism, cancer, and epilepsy are a few of the major problems.
 Of course, as with any large breed, hip and elbow dysplasia should also be of concern.
 Like the Chow Chow, the Tibetan Mastiff has a thick coat that can also more easily harbour fleas and mites, though a careful owner will be able to avoid infestations.
 Frequent, regular grooming is a must to prevent any matted fur and skin infections.
 Let’s not forget the recent story of the Tibetan Mastiff puppy that sold in China for about R20 million, although the breed sells for far less elsewhere!